 - Exposing flawed employment tests, such as the National Teacher's Exam (NTE), and advocating hiring and promotions systems based on genuine performance

-FairTest is funded by grants from the Bay and Paul Foundation, Ford Foundation, Polk Brothers Foundation, Schott Foundation, United Church of Christ, Wiener Educational Foundation, Woods Fund of Chicago, and many individual donors.
+FairTest is grateful for support from the Open Society Foundations, Bay and Paul Foundations, Schott Foundation, New World Foundation, Wiener Educational Foundation, National Education Association, other organizations, and many individual donors.

 Please contact FairTest with your questions or comments at: